Free Physical Therapy Exam Questions Archive

 24.

-A patient has right leg pain and displays redness and swelling throughout the foot and ankle distal to the knee that has developed over the last 3 days.
+A patient has sudden onset of right leg pain, and displays redness and swelling throughout the foot and ankle.
 The patient reports no trauma and complains of a deep ache in the calf musculature.
 What is the MOST appropriate initial treatment?

-3. Instruct the patient on range of motion exercises and begin a home exercise program.
+- Instruct the patient in range of motion exercises and begin a home exercise program.

 The correct answer is: